amriano/angelariano.github.io/training.md

 ### I can train your dog if

-- You have all pets's vaccination recods
+- You have all your pets's vaccination recods
-- He/She is under 50 pounds
+- He/she is under 50 pounds